LiF-x/lifxmod.com/FAQ/wild-animals-on-my-server-are-not-moving-or-in-water.md

 published: false

 ---
-### Wild animals on my server are not moving or in water?
+### Wild animals on my server are not moving and/or in water?

-If this happens this is a result of your navmesh
-to resolve this simply turn off your server and delete the following
+If this happens this is a result of your navmesh, to resolve this simply turn off your server and delete the following

 1. NavMesh file (nm1.nmesh)
 2. cache Folder

    These are located on your server at

        data/navMeshes